rahul4732saini/MicroSnake/README.md

 ### Prerequisites

-- A legacy system based on the **x86 architecture** that supports BIOS and the MBR partitioning scheme, or an emulator such as QEMU or Bochs.
+- A legacy system based on the **x86 architecture** with an **Intel 80386** CPU or newer that supports BIOS and the MBR partitioning scheme, or an emulator such as QEMU or Bochs.

 - Optionally, **NASM** (Netwide Assembler) to assemble the game.
 Only if you are manually building it from source code.